Optimus-CombatAI/Hafifa/README.md

 There is an exercise in the `rolling_exercise/` folder where you'll need to build an API.
 Follow the instructions provided in the folder.

 ---
+# Before the next section please do the Newbies training - DevOps section in the TS
+---

 ## 10. Data Engineering